Pi4J/pi4j.github.io/content/prepare/install-java.md

 $ sudo apt install -y i2c-tools vim git java-common libxi6 libxrender1 libxtst6
 ```

+* `i2c-tools`: Tool to help you with I2C commands.
+* `vim`: Text editor like `nano`, preferred by some, hated by others ;-)
+* `git`: Tool to interact with a Git repository, like GitHub.
+* `java-common libxi6 libxrender1 libxtst6`: Dependencies of the JDK Debian package.

 ## Install Java

 There are many ways you can install Java.
 The easiest way to make Java available for both normal use and as root user (`sudo`), is the following approach which downloads one of the many distributions that are available.